mixpanel/docs/pages/docs/features/session-replay.md

 ##### Rudderstack: Cloud Mode

 Rudderstack's Javascript SDK has a `.getAnonymousId()` method which can be used to [retrieve the device_id](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/supported-api/#retrieving-anonymous-id).
-In the following example, we use this method to bind Rudderstack's anonymousId to Mixpanel's device_id, as wall as [patching `track` and `page`](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/supported-api/#page) event methods to include session replay properties on every Rudderstack event.
+In the following example, we use this method to bind Rudderstack's anonymousId to Mixpanel's device_id, as well as [patching `track` and `page`](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/supported-api/#page) event methods to include session replay properties on every Rudderstack event.

 ```javascript
 mixpanel.init('MIXPANEL-PROJECT-TOKEN', {